 Click Here for tab for No Surprises By Radiohead

 There are quite a few layers and counter melodies happening in this song.
-If you wish to take the lead melody there’s a capo on the 15th fret, although this is also perfectly playable without it, you will just need to make sure you are fretting all the 0 notes on the 15th fret.
+If you wish to take the lead melody, there’s a capo on the 15th fret.
+Although this is also perfectly playable without it, you’ll just need to make sure you are fretting all the 0 notes on the 15th fret.
 Then behind that are simple strummed chords which can be played with a capo on the 3rd fret.

 Nude by Radiohead